Guide to opponents in Kali yuga

 - "Everyone is an atheist since by believing in one god, one rejects all other gods" (the idea of competitor gods)

-Another favorite argument.
+Another favorite argument of atheists.
 However, the same hierarchy of devas (Svarga) all the way up to the Lord is worshiped in different forms and different ways under different names around the world: Connections

 - "Think for yourself, don't borrow knowledge from others"